 3.3 Rotation of Directors

-Directors are appointed for a term specified in their letter of appointment (not exceeding 5 years).
+Directors are appointed for a term specified in their letter of appointment (usually a term of three years, with a maximum of two terms).

 3.4 Remuneration